stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 data will be copied from the host to the GPU before each region and then back again afterwards.

-If we are to get any sort of reasonabe performance then these memory copies must be eliminated by keeping data on the GPU for as long as possible.
+If we are to get any sort of reasonable performance then these memory copies must be eliminated by keeping data on the GPU for as long as possible.
 In order to do that we must first ensure that all computation is performed on the GPU.